Decision Trees: How They Work and Practical Examples

 Feature selection is a vital step in building an effective decision tree.
 It involves choosing the most relevant attributes for your tree's decisions.
 Selecting the right features improves the tree's accuracy and reduces overfitting.

 The tree construction phase follows, where you'll choose a splitting criterion.
-Common methods include Gini impurity or information gain.
+Standard methods include Gini impurity or information gain.
 These metrics help determine the best feature to split on at each node, maximizing the tree's predictive power.

 As you build your tree, you'll engage in recursive partitioning.
 This process involves splitting the data into smaller subsets based on the chosen features.
 It continues until you reach a stopping condition.
 The result is a tree structure with nodes representing decisions and leaves containing predictions.